Understanding POCO Class in C#

 Using POCO Classes

-POCO classes are typically used to represent data entities in an application.
-Here’s how you can use the Customer POCO class:
+POCO classes are primarily used to represent data entities within an application.
+Below is an example of how to use the Customer POCO class:

 Difference between POCO Classes and DTO Classes

-While both POCO and DTO (Data Transfer Object) classes are used to hold data, there are some key differences:
+While both POCO and DTO (Data Transfer Object) classes are used to hold data, they serve different purposes:

 1. Purpose:

-• POCO Classes: These are primarily used as entities within your domain model.
-They represent the core data structure and can be used across different layers of an application.
+• POCO Classes: Represent entities in the domain model and can be used across multiple layers of an application.

-• DTO Classes: These are specifically designed for transferring data between layers or services.
-They are often used to optimize data transfer by including only the necessary data.
+• DTO Classes: Are designed specifically for transferring data between layers or services, often tailored to contain only the data needed for that operation.

 2. Dependencies: